Table Of Contents

 Challenge 2: Poor Forecasting

-The lack of supply ordering knowledge, together with timing, can cause inventory deficiencies or overstocking issues.
+The lack of supply ordering knowledge, along with timing, can lead to inventory shortages or overstocking.

 Smart systems leverage past information together with trends to extrapolate forthcoming requirements.